How can I buy tickets for Wimbledon 2018?

 How do I enter the Wimbledon ballot?

 The ballot for Wimbledon 2018 is closed, but it’s worth bearing in mind ahead of next year’s tournament.
-Traditionally oversubscribed, the ballot, which was first introduced in 1924, usually opens in September and closes in December.
+Traditionally oversubscribed, the ballot, which was first introduced in 1924, usually opens in September and closes on December 31st.
 From February onwards you’ll be notified about whether you’ve been successful.

 There’s also an Overseas Ballot for non-UK applicants.
 Click here for more details about the ballot.